spyder-ide/spyder-docs/doc/onlinehelp.rst

 |

-You can view and re-run previous searches from the drop-down menu in the :guilabel:`Package field`.
+You can view and re-run previous searches from the drop-down menu in the :guilabel:`Package` field.

 .. image:: images/online_help/online-help-history.png
    :alt: Spyder Online Help pane showing previous searches

 |

-You can use the zoom in/out buttons (:guilabel:`-` and :guilabel:`+`, top right) to change the font size to suit your preferences.
+You can also use the zoom in/out buttons (:guilabel:`-` and :guilabel:`+`, top right) to change the font size to suit your preferences.

 .. image:: images/online_help/online-help-zoom.gif
    :alt: Spyder Online Help pane showing changing the font

 |

-To cancel searching or page loading, click the stop button (red :guilabel:`X`, top right), and to reload the page (such as when you change your own package's documentation), press the refresh button (circular arrow, top right).
+To cancel searching or page loading, click the stop button (red square), and to reload the page (such as when you change your own package's documentation), press the refresh button (circular arrow).

 .. image:: images/online_help/online-help-refresh.gif
    :alt: Spyder Online Help pane showing refreshing pane when updating docs